joseluisllovet/Budget-App/README.md

 ![586shots_so](https://github.com/joseluisllovet/Budget-App/assets/112377220/6b96b9c4-eb82-4d98-9da8-0cf439366546)

 This is a budgeting app that allows you to track your income and expenses.
-It is developed using HTML, CSS and pure JavaScript.
+It is developed using HTML, CSS and vanilla JavaScript.

 ## 👆 Characteristics